envoyproxy/envoy-perf/salvo/README.md

 ## Goals of Salvo

 Salvo allows Envoy developers to perform A/B testing to monitor performance change of Envoy.
-Salvo provides the local excution mode allowing developers to run a benchark on their own machine and also provides the remote excution mode to run a benchmark on a remote machine, such as a remote CI system.
+Salvo provides the local execution mode allowing developers to run a benchmark on their own machine and also provides the remote execution mode to run a benchmark on a remote machine, such as a remote CI system.

+## About this section

+This section will give a brief overview of Salvo's building, usage and results.
+If you want to dive into using Salvo to measure Envoy's performance change with an A/B testing, please read the detailed workflow documentation: [ENVOY_DEVELOP_WORKFLOW.md](./ENVOY_DEVELOP_WORKFLOW.md)

 ## Dependencies